claclo1998/fork-and-clone/README.md

 # fork-and-clone

-this is a repo to demonstraite fork workflow
+this is a repo to demonstrate fork workflow

-my favotite repo does´t this ahahah
+my favorite repo does´t this ahahah